kevinburke/telapi-python/docs/usage/phone-numbers.rst

-.. module:: twilio.rest.resources
+.. module:: telapi.rest.resources

 =================
 Phone Numbers
 =================

-With Twilio you can search and buy real phones numbers, just using the API.
+With Telapi you can search and buy real phones numbers, just using the API.

-For more information, see the `IncomingPhoneNumbers REST Resource <http://www.twilio.com/docs/api/rest/incoming-phone-numbers>`_ documentation.
+For more information, see the `IncomingPhoneNumbers REST Resource <http://www.telapi.com/docs/api/rest/incoming-phone-numbers>`_ documentation.

 Searching and Buying a Number